 When I made these cookies, I used strawberry jam, but you can use any kind!
 Get creative and try out different varieties until you find your favorite.
 Try raspberry, field berry, wild berry, blueberry, or any other kind you prefer!

 Peanut Butter and Jelly Cookies FAQs

 How do I cream peanut butter, butter, and sugar together?

-The best way to cream peanut butter, butter, and sugar together is with a mixer.
-However, it can also be done easily with a fork and some good wrist power!
+The best way to cream peanut butter, butter, and sugar together is with an electric mixer.
+However, it can also be done with a fork and some good old fashioned wrist power!
 Whatever method you choose, just don't quit creaming until the mixture is nice and smooth.

 How long do peanut butter and jelly cookies stay fresh?